 So there is an increased traffic to Alex's website.

-And, of course, just naturally, as we've seen, whenever these things happen that are relevant to Infowars world, like Roger being sentenced to prison, people tune in to Infowars.
+And of course, just naturally, as we've seen, whenever these things happen that are relevant to InfoWars world, like Roger being sentenced to prison, people tune in to InfoWars.

-He sees a big spike in traffic, and he behaves exactly like you'd expect.
+He sees a big spike in traffic and he behaves exactly like you'd expect.

-When he went and yelled at Jerry Nadler and got taken out and they got to pretend he was going to be in prison forever for yelling at the impeachment stuff, that's his brand.
+His brand is as like the guy, like when he went and yelled at Jerry Nadler and got taken out and they got to pretend he was going to be in prison forever for yelling at the impeachment stuff.

 He's a strong young man.